Mstfakts/Building-Detection-MaskRCNN/README.md

 I share my trained h5 file (leave a star for this project and send an email to the mail-address below).
 I trained 151 epoach for 'all' part of the model.

 That's it.
-If you need more clarification or have any question please send me an email;
+If you need more clarification or have any question please open an issue.

-mstfakts98@gmail.com